icons8/lunacy-docs/docs/interface.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/page_add_rename.png" height="auto"><source src="/page_add_rename.mp4" type="video/mp4"></video>

 There is also a special type of page — the **Components** page.
 It stores the reusable components you can create in your designs.
-Learn more about working with components <a href="https://lunacy.docs.icons8.com/components/#components-page" target="_blank">here</a>.
+Learn more about <a href="https://lunacy.docs.icons8.com/components/#components-page" target="_blank">working with components</a>.

 ## [Home Tab](#home-tab)